archgen/genomic-footprints/README.md

-# genomic-footprints
+# Code for Genomic-footprints
-Repository of simulation and plotting code used in the manuscript, The genomic footprints of migration: how ancient DNA is revealing our history of mobility
+This repository contains the code for reproducing simulations and figures from Williams & Huber 2025, The genomic footprints of migration: how ancient DNA is revealing our history of mobility.